Tappet: Valvetrain layouts

-Sidevalve engines

 In a sidevalve engine— a common design for car engines until the 1950s— the valves are mounted at the sides of the cylinder and face upwards.
 This means that the camshaft could be placed directly beneath the valves, without the need for a rocker.
 With lower cylinder blocks, the tappets could drive the valves directly without needing even a push rod.
 Sidevalve engines also required regular adjustment of the tappet clearance, and in this case it was the tappets themselves that were adjusted directly.
 Small access plates were provided on the sides of the cylinder block, giving access to the gap between the valves and tappets.
 Some tappets had a threaded adjuster, but simpler engines could be adjusted by grinding down the ends of the valve stem directly.
 As the tappet adjustment always consisted of expanding the clearance (re-grinding valves into their valve seats during de-coking makes them sit lower, thus reducing the tappet clearance), adjustment by shortening the valve stems was a viable method.
 Eventually the valves would be replaced entirely, a relatively common operation for engines of this era.

-Pushrod engines

-In a pushrod engine, the tappets are located down in the engine block and operate long, thin pushrods which transfer the motion (via the rocker arms) to the valves located at the top of the engine.
+In a pushrod engine (OHV), the tappets are located down in the engine block and operate long, thin pushrods which transfer the motion (via the rocker arms) to the valves located at the top of the engine.

-Single overhead camshaft engines

 In a single overhead camshaft (SOHC) engine, the tappets are integrated into the design of the rocker arms as one piece, since the camshaft interacts with the rocker arm directly.
 Mass-production of SOHC engines for passenger cars became more common in the 1970s, in the form of crossflow cylinder heads with overhead rockers located directly above a single overhead camshaft, as a more efficient design which could be cost-effectively manufactured.
 The 1970-2001 Ford Pinto engine was one of the first mass-production engines to use an SOHC design with a toothed cambelt.
 In this configuration, the rockers combine the function of sliding tappet, rocker and adjustment device.
 Adjustment of the valve clearance was usually by a threaded stud at the valve end of the rocker.
 The linear sliding tappet side often had a high rate of wear and demanded careful lubrication with oil containing zinc additives.
 A relatively uncommon design of an SOHC camshaft with four valves per cylinder was first used in the 1973-1980 Triumph Dolomite Sprint inline-four engine, which used a camshaft with 8 lobes that actuated the 16 valves via a clever arrangement of rocker arms.